 Step 2: The EPOS system starts to play its part

-The system will then send the product info to each till and a good system will then auto-produce all the barcode/pricing labels that you need (or let you use the manufacturers labels).
-This automatic label production is a very important feature for you to evaluate, because if it can only be done manually or semi-manually, producing barcode labels for lots of different variants is a very, very time consuming and error prone task.
+The EPOS then sends the product info to each till.
+An effective system then auto-produces all the barcode/pricing labels that you need (or let you use the manufacturers labels).
+This automatic label production is a very important feature for you to evaluate.
+If it can only be done manually, producing barcode labels for lots of different variants is very time consuming.

-In addition, to save still more work, some modern EPOS software will then also help you create the products on multiple websites; your own website and even eBay and Amazon as well!
-The element to assess here is the extent of automation – watch out, because in some systems this may be a complicated ten or twenty step process.
+To save still more work, modern EPOS software also allows you to create the products on multiple websites; your own website and even eBay and Amazon as well.
+The element to assess here is the extent of automation – watch out, because in some systems this may be a complicated 10 to 20 step process.

-Good EPOS software will further reduce your workload by actually completely creating the product for you, completely automatically, on every website.
-Really good, fully integrated, EPOS software will do all of this in one step – rather than via a different company’s third-party software, which adds lots and lots of extra tedious steps.
+Smart EPOS software further reduces your workload by completely creating the product for you – automatically, on every website.
+Fully integrated EPOS software will do all of this in one step – rather than via a different company’s third-party software, which adds extra tedious steps.

 Step 3: Sell products

 By simply scanning the barcode at the till, you can quickly process a transaction.
-Comprehensive EPOS systems let you see a matrix grid display of stock availability in all locations, as well as have an integrated web link, so that every shop sale auto-adjusts the stock position on all your websites.
+Comprehensive EPOS systems let you see a matrix grid display of stock availability in all locations, as well as have an integrated web link.
+That way every shop sale auto-adjusts the stock position on all your websites.

-If a sale is made on your website, eBay or Amazon, then your EPOS system should auto-adjust the stock on all the other sites.
+If a sale is made on your website, eBay or Amazon, then your EPOS system will auto-adjust the stock on all the other sites.

-It also helps if your EPOS system centralises all your web traffic in one place.
+It also helps if your EPOS system can centralise all your web traffic in one place.
 This has the advantage of allowing you to run the sites more efficiently.
-For example, you can copy products between sites rather than having to re-create them, and also automatically produce a shipping notes or seeing returns in one place, rather than having to go repeatedly into every individual site throughout the day.
+You can copy products between sites rather than having to re-create them and automatically produce shipping notes.
+You can also see returns in one place, rather than having to go repeatedly into every site throughout the day.

-Bear in mind that you may not currently be on the web, or may have only one web channel now, but with time, you are likely to have more channels than is now the case.
+Bear in mind that you may not currently be on the web but with time, you are likely to have more channels than is now the case.
 Make sure your selected system can cope so you are future-proofed.
-Many systems only link to one website channel, and it’s often via a third party, rather than direct.
-Alternatively, some systems ‘daisy chain’ your web links – so that data has to be passed from one website to another, which dilutes your control while greatly increasing your workload and potential technical issues.
+Many systems only link to one website channel and it’s often via a third party, rather than direct.
+Some systems also ‘daisy chain’ your web links – so that data has to be passed from one website to another.
+This dilutes your control while greatly increasing workload and potential technical issues.

 Step 4: Let the reports flow in

-Your EPOS system will generate sales reports, so you can see what’s selling, and what’s not – and where.
-Similarly, stock reports let you see what’s running low… and what’s not!
-And where things are not selling, you can focus on increasing sales before slow sellers pull down your profitability (strategic discounting or using Amazon/eBay to move slow sellers are very effective tactics for increasing your overall margin).
+Your EPOS system can generate sales reports, so you can see what’s selling, what’s not and where.
+Similarly, stock reports let you see what’s running low… and what’s not.
+Where products are not selling, you can shift your focus to increasing sales before slow sellers pull down your profitability.
+Strategic discounting or using Amazon/eBay to move these are both very effective tactics for increasing your overall margin.

 Step 5: The EPOS system can do a lot more

-Once you have set up your EPOS system for stock management and sales performance analysis, users often like to explore additional EPOS features, such as customer communications via automated texts and emails, bringing customers back again and again.
-Examine the possibilities for intelligent auto-ordering, or if you have more than one shop, for automated stock transfers.
+Once you’ve set up your EPOS system for stock management and sales performance analysis, users often like to explore additional EPOS features.
+A popular addition is customer communications via automated texts and emails.
+This means that you can explore the possibilities for intelligent auto-ordering or automated stock transfers (if you have more than one shop).

-However, the way an EPOS system manages stock/sales, how easy it makes it, how many steps per task, how clear, are all vital, vital questions.
+However, the way an EPOS system manages stock/sales, how easy it makes it, how many steps per task, how clear – are all vital questions.
 Without an efficient, smooth EPOS engine… it’s not a good vehicle for growth and profitability.

-Step 6: How do I actually decide which system I should buy
+Step 6: How to actually decide which system to buy

-Every system’s software is vastly different, which is why it’s crucial to invest in an EPOS system that is specifically built for your retail marketplace, not an ‘adapted system’.
+Every system’s software is vastly different, which is why it’s crucial to invest in one that is specifically built for your retail marketplace, not an ‘adapted system’.

 For example, let’s say you sell clothing or footwear.
-An EPOS system that’s been adapted for clothing/ footwear might be £30 cheaper per month, but battling with it each day costs hours of your time, and, in the end due to its shortfalls, sales.
+An EPOS system that’s not been adapted for clothing or footwear might be cheaper, but battling with it each day costs hours of your time and, in the end due to its shortfalls, sales.